tobert/f7u12/README.md

 ============

 Only Cassandra has to be running to run and play the game.
+The game uses the embedded webserver to serve assets.
+All UI is static or generated client-side.

-The game will run fine on its own in a normal webserver.
-The XHRs will fail but it does not break the game.
-It does reference a couple CDN links.
-The assets are also checked in, so making it work offline only requires changing the CDN links in the html files.
+Without the Go app running, the XHRs will fail but it does not break the game.
+Libraries are checked in and referenced locally because conference networks are unreliable.

-The Spark job needs Cassandra running.
+The Spark job needs Cassandra running and does not contact the Go app.

 Components
 ==========